nianticlabs/nerf-object-removal/README.md

 ```

 In order to install this repository, run the following commands.
 You might need to adjust the CUDA and cudNN versions in [install.sh](install.sh).
+This installation is only tested on CUDA 11.1.
+With other versions it might not run due to JAX issues.

 ```shell
 conda create -n object-removal python=3.8